icetan/gdal2mbt/README.md

 gdal2mbt create goteborg.mbtiles 8 goteborg.vrt
 ```

-Or use a config JSON file:
+Or use a JSON config file with an optional metadata dictionary that will
+overwrite the defaults in the MBTiles metadata table.

 ```json
 {